Neerajjain311/Mind_Install/README.md

 ## Core Idea

-- Build an AR enabled app that allows AR Collab -
+- Build an AR enabled app that allows AR Collab - Annotate and engage with user's environment.
+- Allow the remote user to annotate and refect the same on user's screen.
+- Add navigation feature so that the user can utilize it for Indoor/Outdoor navigation during Covid times.

 ## Features

 - [x] Wallpaper Categories